nubytouch/CrisisCareOldApk/README.md

 # CrisisCareOldApk
-old apk source code

-This is the code source for the old CrisisCare Android application
+CrisisCare Android APK.
+This is the code source for the old CrisisCare Android application : version 5.3.181130, released on December 2018 we develop this application for Nubytouch, the APK is free of use a new version without mupdf-android-viewer-old code is available on the play store

 LICENSE
 =======

-CrisisCare is Copyright 2017 by Nubytouch we develop this application for Nubytouch the APK is free of use a new version without mupdf-android-viewer-old code is available on https://play.google.com/store/apps/details?id=crisiscare.nubytouch.com.crisiscareapplication
+CrisisCare Android application : version 5.3.181130, released on December 2018 is Copyright 2018 by Nubytouch

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.